TT-TTG-Development/KyransModmail/README.md

 ### Requirements
 - Node.JS installed

-- Discord.JS 12.5.3 library installed
+- Discord.JS 12.5.3 library installed (Discord 12.5.3 will soon be discontinued so update it to v13 if you want!)

 - A Discord Bot Application*